 Can I Get a Truck’s Black Box Data After an Accident?

-While accessing a truck’s black box data after a crash can be difficult, it is not impossible.
+While accessing a truck’s black box data after an accident can be difficult, it is not impossible.
 However, it is crucial to act quickly, as some black boxes are designed to erase all data within 30 days.
 To preserve the evidence, seek immediate legal counsel.

 If you hire an attorney from our team soon, we’ll be able to begin the investigation process right away.
 We’ll work hard to recover the truck’s black box data and the other forms of evidence we need to file a well-supported claim.